ePages-de/epages-docs/_posts/2016/2016-02-16-pipeline-elk-test-evaluation-2.md

 The CI part for our Logstash container is very similiar to that of the Elasticsearch container.
 The tests we run are different of course, but the process is the same.

-### Part 4 - Integrate Docker Containers in Pipeline with Jenkins
+### Part 4 - Integrate Docker containers in pipeline with Jenkins

 #### Logstash